Lynndie England: Later life

 After serving her sentence, England returned to Fort Ashby, West Virginia, and stayed with friends and family.

 On July 9, 2007, England was appointed to the Keyser, West Virginia, volunteer recreation board.
 In July 2009, England released Tortured: Lynndie England, Abu Ghraib and the Photographs that Shocked the World, a biography that was set with a book tour that she hoped would rehabilitate her public image.
 As of 2009, England was on antidepressant medication and also had post-traumatic stress disorder and anxiety.
 As of 2013, she had found seasonal employment as a secretary.

 In March 2008, England told the German magazine Stern that the media was to blame for the consequences of the Abu Ghraib scandal.
-In a 16 January 2009 interview with The Guardian, England noted being pressured by Graner to pose for the prison photos.
+In a January 16, 2009 interview with The Guardian, England noted being pressured by Charles Graner to pose for the prison photos.

 In 2012, following her release, she stated that she did not regret her actions.